YY-OhioU/FlexdayDocs/Donut.md

 ## Installation

-Donut can be installed in either an conda environment or in a naive python environment.
+Donut can be installed in either a conda environment or in a naive Python environment.
 It is recommended to install Donut in a virtualized environment because some of its dependencies are older.

 ### dependencies

   Donut needs to work with these specific versions of dependencies.
-The weights in pretrained models have the same shape with the models implemented in these exact versions.
+The weights in pre-trained models have the same shape as the models implemented in these exact versions.

 - Pytorch:  Tested version (2.1.0)
    Follow the instructions on the official website of PyTorch to install PyTorch to the environment.